GaussianCube: A Structured and Explicit Radiance Representation for 3D Generative Modeling: Experiments

 \subsection{Main Results}

-\textbf{3D fitting.} We first evaluate the representation power of our GaussianCube using 3D object fitting and compare it against previous NeRF-based representations including Triplane and Voxels, which are widely adopted in 3D generative modeling~\cite{chan2022efficient,wang2023rodin,cao2023large,muller2023diffrf,tang2023volumediffusion}.
-We also include Instant-NGP~\cite{muller2022instant} and original Gaussian Splatting~\cite{kerbl20233d} for reference, although they cannot be directly applied in generative modeling due to their spatially unstructured nature.
-As shown in~\Cref{tab:exp_fitting}, our GaussianCube outperforms all NeRF-based representations among all metrics.
-The visualizations in~\Cref{fig:representation_building} illustrate that GaussianCube can faithfully reconstruct geometry details and intricate textures, which demonstrates its strong capability.
-Moreover, compared with over $131,000$ Gaussians utilized in the original GS for each object, our GaussianCube only employs $4\times$ less Gaussians due to our densification-constrained fitting.
-This leads to the faster fitting speed of our method and significantly fewer parameters (over $10\times$ less than Triplane), which demonstrate its efficiency and compactness.
-Notably, for 3D generation tasks, NeRF-based methods typically necessitate a shared implicit feature decoder for different objects, which leads to significant decreases sin fitting quality compared to single-object fitting, as shown in \Cref{tab:exp_fitting}.
-In contrast, the explicit characteristic of GS allows our GaussianCube to bypass such a shared feature decoder, resulting in no quality gap between single and multiple object fitting.
+\textbf{3D fitting.} We first evaluate our representation capability of object fitting against previous NeRF-based representations including Voxels~\cite{tang2023volumediffusion} and Triplane~\cite{chan2022efficient}, which are widely adopted in previous 3D generation works~\cite{chan2022efficient,wang2023rodin,cao2023large,muller2023diffrf,tang2023volumediffusion}.
+We set the representation size of Voxels and Triplane to $128\times128\times128\times32$ and $256\times256\times32$ respectively for comparable fitting quality.
+We also include Instant-NGP~\cite{muller2022instant} and original Gaussian Splatting~\cite{kerbl20233d} for reference despite their unsuitability for generative modeling due to their unstructured spatial nature.
+As shown in~\Cref{tab:exp_fitting}, our GaussianCube outperforms all NeRF-based representations among all metrics.~\Cref{fig:representation_building} illustrates that GaussianCube can faithfully reconstruct geometry details and intricate textures.
+Moreover, we achieve such high-quality fitting with orders of magnitude fewer parameters than previous structured representation due to the densification-constrained fitting, showcasing our compactness.
+Notably, the shared implicit feature decoder in the multi-object fitting of NeRF-based methods leads to significant decreases in quality compared to single-object fitting as evidenced in \Cref{tab:exp_fitting}.
+While the fully explicit nature of GS results in no quality gap between single and multiple object fitting.

 \textbf{Single-category unconditional generation.} For unconditional generation, we compare our method with the state-of-the-art 3D generation works including 3D-aware GANs~\cite{chan2022efficient,gao2022get3d} and Triplane diffusion models~\cite{cao2023large}.
 As shown in~\Cref{tab:uncond_clscond_gen}, our method surpasses all prior works in terms of both FID and KID scores and sets new records.
-We also provide visual comparisons in~\Cref{fig:uncond_gen}, where EG3D and DiffTF tend to generate blurry results with poor geometry, and GET3D fails to provide satisfactory textures.
-In contrast, our method yields high-fidelity results with authentic geometry and sharp texture details.
+We provide visual comparisons in~\Cref{fig:uncond_gen}, where EG3D and DiffTF tend to generate blurry results with poor geometry, and GET3D fails to provide satisfactory textures.
+In contrast, our method yields high-fidelity results with authentic geometry and sharp textures.